You are here: Home Finances Fund Raising How To Give A ...

 • Consider creating a raffle - after checking the legality in your state.
 Raffles can be profitable - particularly if you get the winning item donated or at least at wholesale.
 To learn about the law in your state, type "raffle law ____ state" into your favorite search engine.
 You can find a list of the laws at http://www.rafflefaq.com/united-states-raffle-laws/ offsite link.
 However, the site tries to sell you a guide for creating rafflfes which is likely not necessary.

-• If you've already given a party, or if your friends are scattered across the country, consider giving a party on line.
+If you have already given a party, or if your friends are scattered across the country, consider giving a party on line.
 For example, via social media such as a Facebook offsite link page.
 Still send out invitations for your friends and acquaintances who are not social media users.
-Call it something like a "A Virtual Fund Raising Party"
+Call it something like a "A Virtual Fund Raising Party."

-NOTE: Please share additional ideas that do, or do not, work for you to Survivorship A to Z
+NOTE: Please share additional ideas about giving a fund raising party that have or have not worked to Survivorship A to Z

 Please share how this information is useful to you.
 0 Comments